Deuteronomy

 How has he readied you for this?

-• We only have one life.
-God’s strategy is clear.
-Each of us have at least one spiritual gift.
-Each of us have the opportunity to ask God anything.
-The question is whether we are listening to Him and whether we are going to take the step forward.
+We only have one life.
+God’s plan is clear.
+Each of us has at least one spiritual gift.
+Each of us has the opportunity to ask God anything.
+The question is whether we are listening to Him and willing to take a step forward.

 Remember that big five-digit check?
 Who gave them the vision?
-Who didn’t have the finances to go forward?
-Who sent the check at just the right time?
+Who didn’t have the finances to move forward?
+Who sent the check at just the right moment?

 God is very involved in our lives.
 He is the best and wisest Dad of all!